ImmutableVariable/learnityourself/docs/python/05-oop/06-encapsulation.md

 # Encapsulation

-Encapsulation is one of the fundamental principles of object-oriented programming.
-It's all about bundling data (attributes) and the methods that work on that data into a single unit (a class), while also controlling access to that data.
+Encapsulation allows you to bundle attributes and methods that work on that data into a single unit (a class), while also controlling access to that data.

 Think of encapsulation like a capsule that keeps certain things inside protected.
 Just as a pill capsule keeps medicine safely contained, encapsulation keeps an object's data protected and accessible only through controlled channels.